While the MBE can be punishing, you can use this to your advantage.

 The last point above — that the MBE makes up a huge portion of your total score — can work to your advantage, even if the MBE counts for less than 50% of your state's total bar exam score.

 Why?
 Because MBE subjects are often tested on the essay portion of the bar exam.
 In fact, usually 1/4 to 1/2 (or more) of the essays on the bar exam are MBE subjects, or at least incorporate knowledge of MBE subjects.

 3) Studying MBE subjects helps you on essays.

-This means that, by studying for the MBE, you're also studying for the essay portion of the bar exam.
-Because it's almost certain that you'll face at least two MBE subjects in your essays, you're preparing for as much as half of the essay portion alone just by studying MBE subjects.
+Because MBE subjects usually make up at least 1/3 of essay subjects, when studying for the MBE you're also studying for the essay portion of the bar exam.
+It's almost certain that you'll face several MBE subjects in your essays.
+So, you're preparing for as much as half of the essay portion alone just by studying MBE subjects.

 The takeaway here is that you must know your MBE subjects to pass the bar exam, especially before you invest too much time in mastering other subjects.
-So at this stage, where you have over six weeks to go before the bar exam, make sure you are really digging into MBE subjects.
+So at this stage, make sure you are really digging into MBE subjects.

 Mastering the MBEs now will reward you across the entire bar exam.